 How to Become a Registered Representative

 All prospective registered representative must first file a Uniform Application for Securities Industry Registration or transfer.
-This is commonly referred to as the U4 form.
+Most professionals call this the U4 form.
 It collects information such as the applicant’s employment address, residential history, and outside business activities.
 Applicants also must disclose information about criminal history, financial events, or civil adjudication and submit to a full background check.

 Once all the information gains approval, the applicant will receive a Central Registration Depository (CRD), which all stockbrokers must have and use throughout their career.